 But what makes the LG Optimus G so well suited for a Nexus transformation?
 Well…the specs, what else?

-A closeup of the alleged LG Optimus Nexus
+LG Optimus Nexus specs

 Starting off with the processor and GPU, an LG Optimus Nexus smartphone would most likely retain the blazing fast Qualcomm Snapdragon S4 Pro SoC that is featured by the Optimus G. This means that the LG Nexus smartphone will probably use a 1.5 GHz quad-core Krait (Cortex A15-type) processor and an Adreno 320 GPU.
 To put it bluntly, this is the most advanced processor / GPU combination at the time being, as a few benchmark results clearly denote.
 Add 2 GB of RAM memory for true multitasking capabilities, and you get huge processing power.